50 Amazing And Latest Basque Baby Names For Girls And Boys

 42. Lourdes

-are often derived from towns and villages with a spiritual connection, and Lourdes is no exception.
-Lourdes was the name of the town where a young peasant girl claimed to have had a vision of Virgin Mary.
-But this Basque name, meaning ‘craggy slope’ came into the spotlight when Madonna picked it for her little girl.
-Too bad that just a few devout Roman Catholics have followed her lead.
+European baby names are often derived from towns and villages with a spiritual connection, and Lourdes is no exception.
+Lourdes was the name of the town where a young peasant girl claimed to have had a vision of the Virgin Mary.
+But this Basque name, meaning ‘craggy slope’ came into the spotlight when singer Madonna picked it for her little girl.

 43. Maialen

-Maialen is the Basque version of Magdalene and is referenced to Mary Magdalene.
+Maialen is the Basque version of Magdalene, meaning ‘of Magdala’ and references the saint Mary Magdalene (8).
 There is something classy and exotic about this name, which will appeal to many readers.

 44. Naiara

-This melodic Arabic name is originally the name of the Spanish city of Najera.
+This melodic Basque name, meaning ‘city,’ is originally the name of the Spanish city of Najera.
 In the 12th century, an apparition of the Virgin Mary was reported to be seen in the nearby cave.
 You can use its alternate spelling Nayara as well.

 45. Nekane

-This Basque form of Dolores, meaning ‘sorrow’, has a decidedly upbeat and modern sound to it.
-And since it’s unknown in English-speaking countries, Nekane sounds fresh from the oven.
-We think it’ll make a nice update for Nicole.
+This Basque form of Dolores, meaning ‘sorrow,’ has a decidedly upbeat and modern sound to it.
+Since it’s unknown in English-speaking countries, Nekane sounds fresh from the oven.
+We think it’ll make a nice update for more common N-names, like Nicole and Naomi.

 46. Nerea

-Nerea is a variation of the name Nere and ‘mine’.
+Nerea is a variation of the name Nere and means ‘mine’.
 Both the names are distinctive and usable, but we like it more for its ‘an’ ending.
-And it’s one of the top 20 names in Spain too!
+It’s one of the top 20 names in Spain too!

 47. Urraca

-This Basque name, meaning ‘magpie’, has been used by several queens of medieval Iberian Kingdoms.
-Despite its royal roots, this moniker sounds totally accessible.
+The Basque name Urrace, meaning ‘magpie,’ has been used by several queens of medieval Iberian Kingdoms.
+Despite its royal roots, this name sounds totally accessible.

 48. Uxue

 This is one of our favorites from the list.
-Uxue is the Basque for Spanish town Ujue, where there’s a church dedicated to Virgin Mary.
-This name means ‘dove’.
+Uxue is the Basque for the Spanish town Ujue, where there’s a church dedicated to the Virgin Mary.
+The name means ‘dove.’

-If you are looking for nature-inspired Basque names for your daughter, you can pick Ximenia.
-It is named after a Spanish monk named Ximenes and means ‘a tropical plant bearing wild limes’.
+If you are looking for Bible-inspired Basque names for your daughter, you can pick Ximena.
+It is the Basque variation of the Hebrew name Simon and means ‘hearkening’ or ‘one who hears.’

 50. Xuxa

-This lovely Basque girl name is a variation of Shoshana and means ‘lily’.
+This lovely Basque girl’s name is a variation of Shoshana and means ‘lily.’
+Despite its sweet connotation, the number of X’s in the name gives it a cool and modern vibe.

 We hope you chose the right name for your little one from our list of basque baby names and meanings.